lukegb/fourtosix/README.md

 * Ensure the `net.ipv6.ip_nonlocal_bind` sysctl is set to `1`

 then you can run this software with the `-v4-subnet [prefix]` flag set.
 Outbound connections will then appear to come from this subnet, with the original IPv4 address being the suffix.

+NB: If Go supported `IP_TRANSPARENT` then the sysctl wouldn't be required - the sysctl is perfectly adequate for my usecase, however, and is significantly less work than reimplementing the internals of the `net` package.